By Peter Appel

 What have we as “civilized modern humans” lost?

 For a moment imagine we’re moving the people from Boston to the Kalahari desert in Africa.

 How would they cope?

 For how many hours would they survive?

 It’s an unfamiliar environment.
 You need a lot of knowledge to stay alive during such tough conditions.

-But maybe you say we don’t need the art of movement anymore?
+But maybe you say it’s a useless comparison?
+We don’t need that level of movement skills anymore?
 Not in modern life.